carstingaxion/gatherpress-query-loop/extending-cql.md

 	return $query_args;
 }

-\add_filter( 'aql_query_vars', 'aql_extension_show_current_author_only', 10, 3 );
+\add_filter( 'cql_query_vars', 'cql_extension_show_current_author_only', 10, 3 );
 ```

 ### Tutorial

-Using he example code above, you can make a custom extension plugin for AQL that will filter the displayed posts by author.
+Using he example code above, you can make a custom extension plugin for CQL that will filter the displayed posts by author.

 #### Step 1